pauly7300/icloud3_v3_docs/docs/chapters/1-tracking-methods.md

 The Family Sharing tracking method lets you track people on the Family Sharing list on your iCloud account.

 - This list shows the device's name in the *Settings App > General > About*  Name field on the device (Gary-iPhone), the device type (iPhone 14 Pro) and Apple model name (iPhone15,2) for each device found in the Family Sharing List.

-!>  **When a New Device is Purchased** - When a new phone or other device is purchased, both the old and new devices may in this list.
-The iCloud3 device configuration parameters should be reviewed to ensure the new device is the one selected and being located.
 ![](../images/cf-device-update-famshr.png)

 ### Find-My-Friends (FmF)